-The following other adverse reactions are discussed in more detail in other sections of labeling:
+The following adverse reactions are discussed in more detail in other sections of the labeling:

-Sensations of Chest Pain and Tightness [see WARNINGS AND PRECAUTIONS]
+- Arrhythmias [see WARNINGS AND PRECAUTIONS]

-Serotonin Syndrome [see WARNINGS AND PRECAUTIONS]
+- Serotonin syndrome [see WARNINGS AND PRECAUTIONS]

-Table 1 lists adverse reactions that occurred in 2 large placebo-controlled clinical trials in migraine patients following either a single 6 mg sumatriptan injection or placebo.
-Only adverse reactions that occurred at a frequency of 2% or more in groups treated with sumatriptan injection 6 mg and occurred at a frequency greater than in the placebo group are included in Table 1.
+Table 1 lists adverse reactions that occurred in 2 US placebo-controlled clinical trials in migraine subjects [see Clinical Studies] following either a single 6 mg dose of sumatriptan injection or placebo.
+Only reactions that occurred at a frequency of 2% or more in groups treated with sumatriptan injection 6 mg and that occurred at a frequency greater than the placebo group are included in Table 1.

 |Adverse Reaction||Percent of Subjects Reporting|

 6 mg Subcutaneous